 Sococo users can configure Single Sign-on (SSO) for their Sococo application using Security Assertion Markup Language (SAML).
 It allows users to have a custom URL, and use their company email address to login.

-The SAML/SSO option allows users within an organization to log in via any SAML2 compliant identity provider (such as Active Directory, Okta, OneLogin, ...many others) that they may have setup within their organization.
-It also allows an account to have their own address for Sococo, ie you.sococo.com rather than app.sococo.com.
+The SAML/SSO option allows users within an organization to log in via any SAML2 compliant identity provider (such as Active Directory, Okta, OneLogin, etc.) that they may have set up within their organization.
+It also allows an account to have their personalized address for Sococo, i.e., <you>.sococo.com instead of app.sococo.com.

-2. Select Configure for the SAML Authentication option.
+- Select CONFIGURE for the SAML Authentication option.

-3. Provide appropriate inputs into the Configure SAML Authentication dialog:
+- Provide appropriate input into the Configure SAML Authentication dialog, as explained below.

-a.
-Signature Algorithm: select appropriate signature algorithm for your identity provider.
+- Signature Algorithm: Select the appropriate signature algorithm for your identity provider.

 End-User Account Binding